How to Compress PNG Without Losing Quality

 Alex ChenAlex Chen Updated 2026-06-25 image-compression

 Upload your PNG to TinyPNG for automatic smart compression — typically 60-70% smaller with no visible quality difference.
 For offline use, Squoosh gives real-time quality control in your browser.
+Before compressing, make a copy and check whether the PNG needs transparency, sharp text, or pixel-perfect output.
+Those requirements determine whether lossless optimization, smart lossy compression, resizing, or WebP is appropriate.

 Step-by-step